blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/🌀️ Religious Discourse/Arguments against religion.md

 - **Note:** Questions could have been unordered and ID referenced, but I'll instead go with a sequence, just because I prefer it
 	- I could try creating a link and see it's graph by using a separate vault though
 		- Vault 1: Questions in separate files
-		- Vault 2: Questions and Answers in separate file
+		- Vault 2: Questions and Answers in separate files
 - Try philosophizing the principles of religion too
 ### 1. Why can't god guide everyone personally, like he guided people in the past?
 He should be very capable of doing it.
 #### A. God's ways are his and shouldn't be questioned